Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 When should I scale ad spend?

 Scale after the process proves itself, not before.
-Increase spend when your landing page conversion stays above 8 percent and your email open rate stays above 25 percent for four sends in a row.
+Increase spend when your landing page conversion and email engagement hold steady for multiple sends in a row.
 If lead cost rises but replies fall, do not spend more.
 Tighten your offer, simplify your ask, and clean your segments first.

 What is the major red flag to avoid?